Internet Banking Disclosure

 9. Stop Payment.

 You may submit a Stop-Payment Order in Online Banker for a check that you have written but that has not yet been presented for payment.
 Our Online Banker Stop-Payment cutoff time is 6 PM Central Standard Time on any banking business day.
 A stop payment submitted after the cutoff time or on a non-banking business day will be considered as entered on the next business day.
-The stop payment will become tentatively effective as of the business day that we receive it however we will mail a Stop-Payment Order to you that you must sign and return to your closest Midwest Bank office within 7 days.
 Properly signed Stop-Payment Orders are effective for 6 months after the date accepted and will automatically expire after that period unless renewed.
 A Stop-Payment Order must precisely identify the check number, date, amount of the item, and the payee.
 If this information is not provided, this Stop-Payment Order will be ineffective.
 You will not be notified if we return an item for Payment Stopped that we have identified as the item for which you issued the Stop-Payment Order.
 Your checking account will automatically be assessed a $31.00 Stop Payment fee for each Stop Payment Order that you submit through Online Banker.
 You must notify your local Midwest Bank office immediately if you wish to terminate a Stop-Payment Order.

 All payments, transfers and/or fees made with the Service will appear on your monthly Account statement.
 The Payee name, payment amount, and date of payment will be shown for each payment made through the Service during that month.